 Miramar College has identified practices on our campus that serve as friction points/barriers to equity relative to Instruction.
 One of the most challenging barriers we face in addressing how to close the equity gap for our Latinx students is connected to the amount of financial resources to directly support efforts.
 There is limited funding to support programs and professional development opportunities to support equity.
 Despite the success of strategies such as offering corequisite courses, providing embedded tutoring support, and offering professional development such as the Equity Institute, funding is limited and oftentimes not supported by institutional funds.
 Another challenge is in regard to quantitative/qualitative data to determine areas of strength/weakness of intervention strategies.
 Due to limited staffing in Research, access to data in a timely manner is a challenge.
 Review of data to "close the loop" and opportunities to engage directly with students regarding their experiences are disparate.
 Yet another barrier that may play a role in Latinx student success is regard to DI representation in staffing (Faculty, Classified Professionals, Administrators).
-The current Latinx makeup of faculty (contract, adjunct), Classified Professionals, and Administrators, within the Instructional Division, do not reflect/mirror the Black / African American student population.
+The current Latinx make-up of faculty (contract, adjunct), Classified Professionals, and Administrators, within the Instructional Division, do not reflect/mirror the Latinx student population.
 While there are opportunities for instruction to engage in professional development on DEIA strategies to engage in the classroom setting, there are limited, targeted professional development that addresses specific strategies to support Latinx students.
 Opportunities to discuss strategies are also limited to school meetings/department meetings which are not consistent in all areas (once/semester versus monthly/weekly department meetings).
-Additionally, FLOC and DECC, do highlight both research on DI for Latinx students, and strategies to remove barriers to success for Black / African American students, however, participation is not mandatory for all faculty, and participation is not widespread.
-Structures, programs, and student engagement opportunities allow for Black / African American students to connect and create a sense of belonging on campus, however, there are few programs and events for students to participate in.
+Additionally, FLOC and DECC, do highlight both research on DI for Latinx students, and strategies to remove barriers to success for Latinx students, however, participation is not mandatory for all faculty, and participation is not widespread.
+Structures, programs, and student engagement opportunities allow for Latinx students to connect and create a sense of belonging on campus, however, there are few programs and events for students to participate in.
 Learning communities such as Puente, or paired courses that target Latinx students do not currently exist at Miramar.
-Additionally, there are limited academic support programs that develop direct, targeted, and intentional services to support our DI student communities.
-Another challenge we face is how to conduct strategic enrollment management decisions on how to help direct students to the appropriate transfer-level course.
-We need to consider DI when canceling or repackaging courses, as well as other factors including data on connections between retention and persistence of our Latinx students depending on modalities and offerings for English and Math courses.
-Lastly, the materials, curriculum offered, and programming available may not adequately reflect and related to the Latinx students' history, experiences, and culture.
-Although some faculty may highlight the voices and experiences of Latinx students in the curriculum, it is limited.